Getttzzz/CoroutinesLearning/MainPointsForCoroutines.md

 Dispatchers:
 1. Dispatcher.Default: coroutine builders use this dispatcher by default.
 It uses common pool of shared background threads.
 Better use for computation.
 It uses CPU a lot.
-2. Dispatcher.IO: uses shared pool of thread that designed for file IO intensive blocking operations or socket IO intensive blocking operations.
+2. Dispatcher.IO: uses shared pool of threads which designed for file IO intensive blocking operations or socket IO intensive blocking operations.
 3. Dispatcher.Unconfined: this is unrestricted dispatcher.
 It doesn't have something special as I understand.
 It shouldn't normally used in code.

 launch (Dispatcher.Default) {} uses the same dispatcher as GlobalScope.launch {}.